adedamolabasit/synth/frontend/docs/audio-visualizer.md

 # Synth Documentation

-This document contains three independent markdown files you can copy into `/docs` in your repo:

 * `audio-visualizer.md` — Detailed technical documentation of the Three.js visualizer, audio analysis pipeline, animation system, and recording flow.
-* `story-ip-system.md` — How Story Protocol is integrated: registering IP, minting licenses, and wallet flows.
-* `overview.md` — High-level architecture, file references, and how different pieces connect.

----

----

-# `audio-visualizer.md`

 ```md
 # Audio Visualizer — Technical Reference